White Tulips never cease to decorate your garden, boasting meanings and symbols including purity, innocence, forgiveness, and respect.

-In addition, their deep-plum ‘flame’ marks contrast sharply with the spotless white backdrop provided by the petals, giving them all the Rembrandt tulip flair you’d expect.
+In addition, their deep-plum ‘flame’ marks contrast sharply with the spotless white backdrop provided by the petals.

-Likewise, the Flaming Flag will bloom in your yard in mid-spring if you plant it in the fall before the first severe frost.
+Likewise, the Flaming Tulip will bloom in your yard mid-spring if you plant it before the first severe frost in the fall.

-In addition, allow this Tulip to grow out 4-6 inches before planting the bulb 6-8 inches deep to protect it from the cold over the winter.
+In addition, headstart Tulip indoors before planting the bulb 6-8 inches deep to protect it from the cold.

 |Bulb Size||12 cm|

 |Plant height||16 to 26 inches|